-2. Verify that the certificate authority has been installed on this server and is up and running-indicated by a green check mark on the server icon (see circled item in Fig. B-1).
+2. Verify that the certificate authority has been installed on this server and is up and running-indicated by a green check mark on the server icon.

-Locate Certificates folder
+B.1.2 Locate Certificates folder

-1. Go to Start > Run to open the Run dialog box.
+1. Go to Start | Run to open the Run dialog box.
 In the Open field, type in mmc.exe to specify that you wish to access the Microsoft Management Console: